xiaovhua/tenvoo/README.md

 # Parameter-Efficient Fine-Tuning of 3D DDPM for MRI Image Generation Using Tensor Networks

-This repository contains the official implementation of our paper:
-**Parameter-Efficient Fine-Tuning of 3D DDPM for MRI Image Generation Using Tensor Networks**.
+> This repository contains the official implementation of **Parameter-Efficient Fine-Tuning of 3D DDPM for MRI Image Generation Using Tensor Networks**.

-> Congratulations 🎉🎉 Our work is early accepted by **MICCAI 2025** 🎉🎉
+Congratulations 🎉🎉 Our work is early accepted by **MICCAI 2025** 🎉🎉

 ## 🔍 Introduction